numpy/numpy/doc/source/reference/ufuncs.rst

     of False indicate to leave the value in the output alone.
 This argument cannot be used for generalized ufuncs as those take non-scalar input.

+*axes*

+    .. versionadded:: 1.15

+    A list of tuples with indices of axes a generalized ufunc should operate on.
+For instance, for a signature of ``(i,j),(j,k)->(i,k)`` appropriate for matrix multiplication, the base elements are two-dimensional matrices and these are taken to be stored in the two last axes of each argument.
+    The corresponding axes keyword would be ``[(-2, -1), (-2, -1), (-2, -1)]``.
+    For simplicity, for generalized ufuncs that operate on 1-dimensional arrays (vectors), a single integer is accepted instead of a single-element tuple, and for generalized ufuncs for which all outputs are scalars, the output tuples can be omitted.

 *casting*

     .. versionadded:: 1.6